CoBrALab/CobraLab.github.io/_staff/Vanessa.Valiquette.md

 ---
 ![Vanessa Valiquette, BSc]({{ site.baseurl }}/images/Vanessa_Valiquette.jpg)

-Ferdousa joined the CoBrA Lab as a research assistant in March 2019 after completing her MSc in Public Health with a specialization in Epidemiology at the University of Montreal.
+Vanessa joined the lab as a research assistant in February 2019.
+She completed a BSc in Psychology at UQAM.
+She had the chance to work on an honors thesis regarding the efficiency of different types of psychotherapy for people with co-occurence of Generalized anxiety disorder and Panic disorder.
+She is now completing a second BSc in Cognitive Neuroscience at UdeM and planning to transfer to the IPN program at McGill in January 2020.

-She is currently involved in a study aiming to improve understanding of risk for developing psychosis using brain imaging, cognition, and genetics, in collaboration with the Prevention and Early Intervention Program for Psychosis (PEPP) at the Douglas Institute.
+She is mainly helping out with the coordination of the lab’s day-to-day activities and lending a hand to ongoing projects.

-Outside the lab, she enjoys jogging, being in nature and cooking a good meal and sharing it.
+In her free time, she likes to play outside and swim and her favourite stroke is the cannonball.